galaxyproject/gsoc/2015_mentoring_application.md

   them into the developer community.
 We will also encourage early communication both on IRC and with our development mailing list.

-  We have already laid out of plan to frequently touch bases with students during the project itself.
+  We have already laid out our plan to frequently touch base with students during the project itself.
 In addition to these e-mails, we will encourage students to commit frequently and keep track of their progress on our Trello board - we are confident this will lead to conversations with the wider community.
 The ideas laid out in the project ideas list include multiple milestones that should facilitate this iterative development style and lead to these to these more frequent, smaller commits that can discussed by the community.

-  Finally, we believe all the projects listed are open ended and exciting enough that we will have a good chance of motivating students to continue with the projects once the summer is over and that the wider Galaxy development community will be interested in the outcomes of - this we hope will nurture ongoing communication.
+  Finally, we believe all the projects listed are open ended and exciting enough that we will have a good chance of motivating students to continue with the projects once the summer is over.
+The projects are also very impactful and so the wider Galaxy development community will continue to be interested in ongoing efforts - this we hope will nurture ongoing communication.

 1. Are you a new organization who has a Googler or other organization to vouch for you?
 If so, please list their name(s) here.

   Nicole Deflaux (Google Genomics)
-  Warwick Irwin (Googler)
   Jonathan Bingham (Google Genomics)
   Amy Unruh (Google Cloud Platform)
+  Warwick Irwin (Googler)

 1. Are you an established or larger organization who would like to vouch for a new organization applying this year?
 If so, please list their name(s) here.